black blue and yellow textile

 • mulch beds

-We’ll also briefly touch on other methods (like growing on logs) so you understand the broader landscape, but we'll focus on the easiest, most reliable ways to get started.
+While we may briefly touch on other methods (like growing on logs and indoor grow rooms), the day's focus will be on the easiest, most reliable ways to get started.

 What You'll Learn

-• how to choose a method that fits your space and materials
+• choose the best methods that fit your space and materials

-• learn about the needs and lifecycles of mushrooms (notes and worksheets provided)
+• learn about how mushrooms grow and what they need (notes and worksheets provided)

-• tour our mushroom setups (buckets, beds, and other systems)
+• tour our mushroom projects (buckets, beds, logs, and indoor setups)

 • take part in inoculating a garden pathway mushroom bed